 Tablets: Which iPad should I buy?

-Since Apple announced the original iPad in January 2010 the brand has dominated the tablets market.
+Since Apple announced the original iPad in 2010, the brand has dominated the tablets market.

 |Which iPad should I buy?|

 |Apple iPad Air 2||£399|

 |Apple iPad Air||£319|

 iPad Air or iPad mini?

 What we think: The smaller screen makes the iPad mini a winner for portability, but the iPad Air’s new slimline design means it’s not that far behind its smaller brothers.